moralesalberto/middleware-rails/README.md

 ```

 ## Adding the middleware
-In the config/application controller add the middleware.
+In the config/application.rb file add the middleware.

 ``` ruby
   config.middleware.use 'ConvertLocale'